StrangeBeeCorp/docs/docs/thehive/user-guides/organization/configure-organization/manage-feeders/delete-a-feeder.md

-# How to Delete a Feeder
+# How to Delete an Alert Feeder

-This topic provides step-by-step instructions for deleting a [feeder](about-feeders.md) in TheHive.
+This topic provides step-by-step instructions for deleting an [alert feeder](about-feeders.md) in TheHive.

 {!includes/access-feeders.md!}